NordicSemiconductor/asset-tracker-cloud-aws-js/features/ConnectTracker.feature.md

 ## Generate a certificate and connect

-Given I generate a certificate
+Given I generate a certificate for the tracker

 ## Connect the tracker